il-kh/ilkh-website/README.md

 - Add new projects
 - Update existing project info or images
-- Organize projects into categories
+- Organize projects into competencies
 - Choose which projects are featured on the **Showcase** page

 ---